rachelbouhier/rachelbouhier/README.md

 - 🌱 I’m currently learning to code (so far in HTML, CSS, Javascript, PHP) at <a href="https://adatechschool.fr/"> Ada Tech School</a>.

-- 💞️ I’m looking for an apprenticeship in Paris starting September 2021 (1 year contract, 4 days at the company, 1 day in school).
+- 💞️ I’m looking for an apprenticeship as a fullstack or frontend developer in Paris starting September 2021 (1 year contract, 4 days at the company, 1 day in school).

 - 📫 You can send me a message <a href="https://www.linkedin.com/in/rachel-bouhier/">on Linkedin</a>.